hyounce/NYC-transportation/README.md

 # NYC-transportation
-Data analysis, prediction, and visualization for Uber pickups in NYC.
+Data analysis, prediction, and visualization for Uber, Lyft, and other transportation services in New York City.